VISIT OUR SPECIALS PAGES

 Are there additional activities available to the students?
-Sports workshops are held during the school.
 School assemblies are regularly scheduled, and individual grade levels facilitate a variety of programs.
 Supplemental science, crafts, and dance activities are provided to enhance the school program.
-The Recreation Commission provides additional activities including floor hockey and theater arts.
+The Recreation Commission provides additional activities.

 What does the school emphasize in its programs?
 Emphasis is placed on differentiated instruction, collaborative learning, and mixed-age group learning.
 The educational program seeks to exceed the requirements of the New Jersey Core Curriculum Content Standards.

 What role do parents play in the school?
 The school has an active PTA.
 Parental involvement is encouraged at the school, including volunteering as a class parent and as a driver for class trips.
 Parents are welcome to volunteer for class activities, to read to students, and to assist the teacher.